 April 27/09: AgustaWestland formally unveils a full-scale mock-up of its AW149 armed utility helicopter at the IDEF exhibition in Istanbul, Turkey.
 The 8.1t AW149 twin is touted as carrying up to 18 equipped troops, at a maximum cruise speed of 165kt/ 295km/h.

 At this point, a decision on the TUHP competition for up to 115 utility helicopters is expected as early as June 2009.
 Flight International.

 April 9/09: Turkey’s TUHP competition has increased its cross-service requirement from 52 (2005), to 78, to 115 aircraft.
 The contract has become a battle between the AW149 and H-60 family, and the selected helicopter will be produced by Turkish Aerospace Industries, who expects to handle all manufacturing beyond the 78th aircraft.
 Arabian Aerospace | Flight International.

 Jan 31/08: Bidder Evaluation Document (BED) issued by Turkish SSM to AgustaWestland and Sikorsky (SAC).
-TAI designatewd as main contractor.
-Source.
+TAI is designated as main contractor.
+Sources: Turkish SSM.

 Aug 9/05: Turkey’s Undersecretariat for the Defense Industry (SSM) formally opens an estimated $700 million international competition for 32 military helicopters and 20 fire fighters.
 The purchase will be administered by SSM as a single package.
 The lion’s share of the military shopping bag will go to the Army with 20 helicopters, and the Air Force and the Navy will receive 6 each.
 Turkish Daily News.